-- Students who were reported in the Graduation Rate indicator for the prior year Report Cards shall be included in the 5YSSR of the High School for which they were included in the fouryear on time graduation cohort that year. - Note that the cohort reported for the 5YSSR metric on any given report card has-contains.students.with 9GR equal to the two-digit year of report cards minus 4 (e.g., <a href="https://students.with.google.g - Students shall be removed from the cohort for student death or transfer to prison or juvenile facility following adjudication but shall not be removed from the cohort for properly documented transfer during the fifth year. - Students shall not be added to the cohort during the fifth year.
+- Students who were reported in the Graduation Rate indicator for the prior year Report Cards shall be included in the 5YSSR of the High School for which they were included in the fouryear on time graduation cohort that year. - Note that the cohort reported for the 5YSSR metric on any given report card contains students with 9GR equal to the two-digit year of report cards minus 4 (e.g., students with 9GR = 20, or the school's 9GR20, shall be reported on 2024 Report Cards since they were reported in the Graduation Rate indicator on 2023 Report Cards). - Students shall be removed from the cohort for student death or transfer to prison or juvenile facility following adjudication but shall not be removed from the cohort for properly documented transfer during the fifth year. - Students shall not be added to the cohort during the fifth year.